How To Grow Carolina Reaper Peppers From Seed to Harvest

 This is one of the most common questions we get about growing peppers: how often should I water?
 The answer is not as simple as “X number of times per week.”
 Instead, it will depend on several factors.

 So, how should you water your Carolina reapers?
-Well, get used to checking your potted plants by weight, or by digging a few inches into the soil to feel for moisture.
-If the soil is moist, potted plants will be heavier, and you can likely wait to water.
+Get used to checking your potted plants by weight, or by digging a few inches into the soil to feel for moisture.
+If the soil is moist, potted plants will be heavier, and you can hold off on watering.

 A few things to keep in mind:

-• Larger plants will drink more water.
+- Larger plants will drink more water.
 If your plants are tall and full of leaves, they will transpire (sweat) more water through the foliage.
+This means more watering.

-• Wind can also cause more water loss.
+- Wind can cause more water loss.
 Wind leads to quicker transpiration, which again leads to more watering.

-Tip: Always allow water to flow away from the roots.
+Tip: Always allow water to drain freely from the soil.
 In potted plants and raised beds, this happens naturally through drainage holes.
 In-ground beds may need more work if drainage is poor.

 Staking, Mulching and Pruning